 Many animal trappers and hunters have an independent business, through which they respond to requests for help from individuals.
 They are also hired on a contract or full-time basis by city and county agencies in order to take care of animal control problems.

-Can I Become an Animal Trapper & Hunter?
+How To Become an Animal Trapper & Hunter

 Animal Trapper & Hunter Salary Data